faytastic/vestigestory.com/README.md

 2. All posts reside in either ```/app/journal/_drafts/``` or ```/app/journal/_posts/```, one for unpublished drafts and one for live posts.
 Drafts are viewable in the dev Heroku instance ```vestigestory-com-dev``` only.
 Do preview your posts in the form of drafts first before deploying them to the live site.

-## Previewing
+## Deploying

-As mentioned above, there are 3 Heroku instances available for previewing the compiled site, as follows:
+There are 3 Heroku instances available for previewing the compiled site, as follows:

 1. [```vestigestory-com```](http://vestigestory.com) (prod): This is the instance that serves the live site.
 What you see here is what users see.